 Tennis fans in Kigali are in luck because there are several places to play scattered all around town.
 With the beautiful weather and clay courts, playing tennis here is fun… and not super expensive, either.
 Getting ahold of a decent tennis racket and balls in Kigali will be a challenge, though, so it’s probably best to bring your equipment from home.
 Make sure to also bring a decent sized supply of socks as the clay courts will turn them all a nice shade of orange.

-This is where I play as it’s pretty close to my house and I like the atmosphere.
-I play in the morning and never have to book but it’s known to get busy in the afternoon and evenings.
-You pay Rwf 1,000 to get into the sports grounds and then it’s an additional Rwf 2,000 to play tennis.
-If you’re feeling sporty you could also take advantage of their ping pong, volleyball, basketball, and squash areas for an additional 2,000 each.
-Or chill out by the pool for the same price.
-They’ve got a restaurant where the brochettes are reportedly tasty and they show sports on the TVs.
-So if you want to fit in more than just tennis, Cercle Sportif is a great place to play.
+If you’re feeling sporty you could also take advantage of their ping pong, volleyball, basketball, and squash areas.
+Or chill out by the pool.
+They’ve got a restaurant where the brochettes are reportedly tasty, and they show sports on the TVs.
+So, if you want to fit in more than just tennis, Cercle Sportif is a great place to play.

 Hotel Des Mille Collines

-This Kiyovu hotel has only one court tucked away at the side of the pool and if you play like me you could find yourself launching balls all over the place.
+This Kiyovu hotel has only one court tucked away at the side of the pool and if you play like me, you could find yourself launching balls all over the place.
 The fences around the court are high, but they’re also fairly close to the edge of the playing area which, for me, would most certainly mean a lot of lost balls.
-It costs Rwf 3,000 to rent the court for an hour.
-Call Jack at 0788540574 to book.
-The court rental fee is the same as Cercle Sportif but without the added benefit of being able to take part in other sports or jump in the pool.
-Here you’ll pay an extra Rwf 5,000 for a swim as opposed to 2,000 at Cercle Sportif.
-If this isn’t an issue then the court is central with a nice view.
+It costs Rwf 5,000 to rent the court for an hour.
+The court is central with a nice view.

 Nyarutarama Sports Club

 If you live out in Nyarutarama then this sports club near the golf course is the place to be.
 There are a few courts on either side of a quiet road.
-The woman at the reception desk tells me it costs Rwf 5,000 to rent a court of an hour.
+It also costs Rwf 5,000 to rent a court per hour.
 This seems pretty expensive when compared to the other courts around town.
-But I guess Nyarutarama is a pretty swanky part of town, so maybe they’re miking that angle.
-Who knows.
-If you want to book a court give them a call on 0255 107 125.